 If all the nodes are on the same Docker host, you can use command like “docker run -p 7151:7051” to forward the request from host port the the Docker instance port.

-A HLF network can has multiple organizations, each organization can have multiple users.
-Two types of users: admin user and normal user.
+A HLF network can have multiple organizations, each organization can have multiple users.
+There are two types of users: admin user and normal user.

 A peer belongs to a specific organization.
 One Organization can has one or more peers.

 A channel is a combination of multiple peers from different organizations across which the business logic(chaincode, aka smart contract) is running.
 The organzations of a channel share blockchain data.
 If you do so, the channel is built for the involved organizations and they share information over this channel.
 Note that a peer is unnecessarily binded to only one channel.
 Instead, it can binded to multiple channels, which means a peer can store data of multiple blockchains, each for a channel.
 So one channel can have (and should have) multiple peers, and one peer can belong to multiple channels.